Affiliate links on Android Authority may earn us a commission. Learn more.

 Does your unlocked phone even work with your carrier?

 We have already established that unlocked phone owners need to be tech-savvy, but it’s for more reasons than support.
-You must figure out if your unlocked phone will work with your desired network(s).
+You must determine if your unlocked phone will even work with your desired network(s).
 This can be confusing, as it requires you to know which radio bands carriers use.
-You must also understand the differences between CDMA and GSM network technologies.

 Carrier warranties and insurances are better

 Every new phone gets a warranty from the manufacturer, but we all know how painful the process of claiming it can be.
-You must call customer service, spend hours with them, ship the device, get it fixed or replaced, then they send it back.
+You must call customer service, spend hours with them, ship the device, get it fixed or replaced, then it’s sent back.
 Dealing with your carrier is much simpler.
-You can usually show up at your local retail location and take care of things.
+You can usually show up at your local retail location, and the team will take care of things.
 At the very least, they can help you through the claim process.

-Carriers also offer insurance through selected partners, and these can offer pretty good deals.
-You can cover your phone against malfunctions, drops, spills, theft, and even loss or theft.
+Carriers also offer insurance through select partners, and these can offer pretty good deals.
+You can cover your phone against malfunctions, drops, spills, theft, and even loss.
 This provides the peace of mind many customers like.
 Of course, there are also third-party insurances, but their experiences are never quite as seamless as going straight with your carrier.

 Unlocked phones need to be paid for in full